simpleinjector/Documentation/source/aspnetintegration.rst

         }
     }

-This class should replace the framework's original implementation by making the following registration in the `ConfigureServices` method:
+This class can replace the framework's original implementation by making the following registration in the `ConfigureServices` method:

 .. code-block:: c#